 However, the Base Lending Rate is deemed to be less relevant as a Reference Rate as it is less transparent and has made it more difficult for borrowers to make the right decisions for retail floating-rate loans.
 On the 2nd of January 2015, the new Reference Rate Framework was implemented to replace the older version with the intent of providing a more transparent Reference Rate to the borrowers.
-The Base Lending Rate was replaced by Base Rate (BR) to aid borrowers in making a more accurate decision when choosing financial products offered by financial institutions.
+The Base Lending Rate was replaced by Base Rate (BR) to aid borrowers in making a more accurate decision when choosing financial products such personal loan offered by financial institutions.
 The financial institutions were given the freedom to determine their own Base Rate.

 You might be wondering “What are retail floating-rate loans?”
 “Why are there multiple types of Reference Rate?”

 Retail loans are loans for individuals, meaning it is not a business loan or small and medium enterprise loan.
 While the floating-rate loan is a loan that has a variable interest rate that changes during the entire tenure of the loan.

 As a borrower, you should know what is the Lending Rate for your floating-rate loan.
 The Lending Rate is determined by the Reference Rate and Spread.
 The Lending Rate influences the whole repayment amount of your loan.

 The first component in the Lending Rate is the Reference Rate.
 This Reference Rate determines the changes in the repayment amount of retail floating-rate loans throughout the loan tenure.
 There are a few types of Reference Rate such as Base Lending Rate and Base Rate.